 UQ SURC features 3MT-style oral and poster presentations by undergraduate and honours research students.

-2025 is the 22nd year of UQ SURC, and all UQ students are invited to attend the conference.
+2026 will be the 23rd year of UQ SURC, and all UQ students are invited to attend the conference.
 Prizes (up to $200) are awarded for the best presentations and posters.
+The 2025 conference was held on 27 August 2025.

 Videos